Alexander-Poganatz/upgraded-tribble/README.md

 Also I don't know webpack and I don't want to learn webpack.

 ### Picnic.css
 I wanted something simple and smaller than bootstrap that still has all the features I could use.
+It also uses the checkbox hack to bring up modals, thus mostly avoiding having to do any javascript callbacks.

 ### ODBC
 Trying out an idea if the application can run on different databases without the application knowing anything about the database